gitblit/fathom/fathom-site/docs/modules.md

 There are two kinds of *modules* in Fathom, `fathom.Module` and `fathom.ServletsModule`.

-All Fathom *modules* are indentified by a [Java service loader].
+Fathom *modules* are discovered by a [Java ServiceLoader].

 ## fathom.Module

-Use this *module* type to provide injectable *Services* & components to your Fathom application.
+Subclass this *module* type to provide injectable [services](services.md) & components to your Fathom application.

 ### Configuration

-Create a service definition file for your *module*...
+Create a [Java ServiceLoader] definition file for your *module*...

 **META-INF/services/fathom.Module**
 ```